0xcert/framework/docs/api/ethereum.md

 ### isCompleted()

-A `synchronous` class instance `function` which returns `true` when a mutation has reached the required number of confirmations.
+A `synchronous` class instance `function` which returns `true` if a mutation has reached the required number of confirmations.

 **Result:**